OfficeDev/microsoft-teams-faqplusplus-app/README.md

 | [Documentation](https://github.com/OfficeDev/microsoft-teams-faqplusplus-app/wiki) | [Deployment guide](https://github.com/OfficeDev/microsoft-teams-faqplusplus-app/wiki/Deployment-guide) | [Architecture](https://github.com/OfficeDev/microsoft-teams-faqplusplus-app/wiki/Solution-overview) |
 | ---- | ---- | ---- |

 Chatbots are an easy way to provide answers to frequently asked questions by users.
-However, most chatbots fail to engage with users in meaningful way because there is no human in the loop when the chatbot fails.
+However, most chatbots fail to engage with users in a meaningful way because there is no human in the loop when the chatbot fails.

 FAQ Plus bot is a friendly Q&A bot that brings a human in the loop when it is unable to help.
 One can ask the bot a question and the bot responds with an answer if it's in the knowledge base.
 If not, the bot allows the user to submit a query which then gets posted in a pre-configured team of experts who are help to provide support by acting upon the notifications from within their Team itself.